TomKellyGenetics/heatmap.2x/README.md

 Enhanced Heatmap
 ===================
 This is the `master` branch.
-This branch is only recommended for most colour matrix annotation, additional functionality is possible in the `test` version if needed.
+This branch is recommended for most colour matrix annotation, additional functionality is possible in the `test` version if needed.

 Altered version of heatmap.2 by Mik Black and Tom Kelly at the University of Otago